kqian5/kqian5.github.io/index.md

 Currently a junior at [Brown University](https://www.brown.edu/), concentrating in applied math and cs.
 I'm broadly interested in machine learning and its applications.

 This summer, I did some full stack development at [Fidelity Investments](https://www.fidelity.com/).
-Previously, worked on 3D printing software at Encashape.
+Previously, I worked on 3D printing software at Encashape.

-Love to read, discover new music, play basketball.
+Love to read, discover new music, and play basketball.

 ### Say hi at: